NeuromatchAcademy/course-content/projects/README.md

 # **Project Structure**

+The definitive guide to project schedule and structure is in the Daily Guide to Projects, but we include some overview information here.

 The NMA projects are conducted over 14 days, beginning on the first project timeslot after the school opening on July 5.
 The projects are a core part of the summer school, and will teach different skills from those you learn during the course content.
 Your pod will split into two groups at the end of the first day, based on common research interests.

 Day 2 is a full project day to kickstart your projects: you begin with structured material during the course content (2-3h), and continue with structured project time to try to formulate a project proposal by the end of the day.
 You will be matched to external mentors based on this proposal, so please include as many relevant keywords as possible, all written in plain text.

 During the second week, you will continue through the process of refining your question and finding the right data analysis tools to test your hypotheses, culminating in an "abstract" that you write on day 10, which is again a full projects day with some structured guidance to the process of writing abstracts.

 Finally, week 3 is all about implementing your project and trying to get an answer to your question, culminating in a short presentation to your pod on the final day 15 (3-5 slides, informal, take turns to present).